Eric8932/Create-and-Find-Flatness/README.md

 ### Data

-For text classification tasks, we used the data provided by LAMOL.
+For Text Classification tasks, we used the data provided by LAMOL.
 You can find the data from [link to data](https://drive.google.com/file/d/1rWcgnVcNpwxmBI3c5ovNx-E8XKOEL77S/view).
 Please download it and put it into the datasets folder.
 Then uncompress and pre-process the data:
 ```
 tar -xvzf LAMOL.tar.gz
 cd ../scripts